 If you are concerned that your child is being bullied then

-Halewood Academy is strongly opposed to racism and condemns all racist attitudes, either through comment or conduct.
-The staff expect that parents/carers and students think it right to adopt a similar attitude and provide support for the Academy and its anti-racist policies.
+Halewood Academy is strongly opposed to discrimination on the grounds of a person's race, racial group, colour, ethnic or national origins, gender, disability, sexual orientation, religion or belief.
+Halewood Academy condemns all discriminatory attitudes, either through comment or conduct.
+The staff expect that parents/carers and students think it right to adopt a similar attitude and provide support for the Academy and its anti-discriminatory policies.
 Racist behaviour may be defined as: “…..any hostile or offensive act or incitement by a person of one racial and ethnic origin against a person of another racial group or ethnic origin.”
 (Commission for Racial Equality)

 Halewood Academy is committed to providing a safe and supportive environment for every child in the centre.

 The Academy upholds every child’s right to the care and protection that promotes his/her human growth and sense of personal warmth and dignity.
 Staff aim to provide a place where children feel confident to talk openly and be sure of being listened to.
 Parents/carers will always be informed of concerns unless staff are certain that the safety of the young person will be prejudiced by their so doing.
 Parents/carers are made aware that the Academy will take reasonable action to ensure the safety of its young people.
 In cases where the Academy has reason to be concerned that young person may be subject to ill treatment, neglect or other forms of abuse, staff will follow Knowsley Area Child Protection Committee procedures and inform Social Services of their concern.

 For child protection issues, your contacts at Halewood Academy are: